 2. Tell the stories of Survivors of Nuclear Use and Weapons testing

 The way we talk about nuclear weapons must reflect their real, unacceptable effects on human beings.
-Emphasise the humanitarian risk and share the stories of the survivors of nuclear testing and use.
+If we are going to eliminate nuclear weapons, we need to emphasise the humanitarian risk and share the stories of the survivors of nuclear testing and use.

 "A human life holds more weight than that of the earth.
 Nuclear weapons and humans cannot coexist.
 Peace cannot be derived from a hateful heart." - Ms Megumi Shinoda